KhubaibSattar/hw1/README.md

 - the [class forum](https://habibedu.workplace.com/groups/145941763811786/)
 - discuss with your peers
 - talk to course staff in their desginated hours
-- Consult the TAs in their office hours
+- consult the TAs in their office hours